 The Fictionals have been serving up Vancouver Improv Comedy since 2010.
 Our award winning trademark brand of live improv is “seriously laugh out loud” (Daily Hive Vancouver) and “guaranteed to tickle your funny bone” (Georgia Straight).

 We’re serving up laughs right in your living room with our new online comedy show series!
-Check out Homeprov on YouTube or on Facebook!
+Check out Homeprov on Facebook!

 Have a question about our future live events?
 Want to hire The Fictionals to perform at your next corporate or private event?
 Then contact us at firstname.lastname@example.org or on Facebook, Twitter or Instagram!